sous-chefs/firewall/README.md

 ### default
 The default recipe creates a firewall resource with action install.

+### firewalld
+A firewalld specific recipe creates a firewall resource with action install with the default zone (default: `drop`)

 ### disable_firewall
 Used to disable platform specific firewall.
 Many clouds have their own firewall configured outside of the OS instance such as AWS Security Groups.